Cattn/portalDraw/README.md

 A collaborative real-time drawing application built with SvelteKit and a separate TypeScript API server.
 This project prioritizes self-hostability & being private.
 It is recommended to use Tailscale, or some other wireguard setup to have users access the site on their devices, and not expose it to the internet..

+I personally view this project as the perfect solution to a self-hosted notes/drawing crossover that is meant to be shared with your close friends & family.
+Even if it's just leaving each other notes, putting up reminders, etc.

 ## Getting Started